Karl Gingrich

-Karl H. Gingrich is a United States Army major general who serves as director of program analysis and evaluation.
+Karl H. Gingrich is a United States Army lieutenant general who has served as the deputy chief of staff for programs of the United States Army since February 2024.
+He most recently served as director of program analysis and evaluation of the Army Staff from 2019 to 2024.
 He previously served as the director of capability and resource integration of the United States Cyber Command.

 In January 2023, Gingrich was nominated for promotion to lieutenant general.
+He was confirmed by the Senate to serve as the Deputy Chief of Staff, G-8 in December 2023.